Novaes/ouro/readme.md

 ### Ouro
-    It is an Auto-tuner that builds Optimized Kernels for ConvNets
+    It is an Auto-tuner that builds optimized kernels for ConvNets

     Given convolution parameters, It runs the three main convolution methods: Direct Method, Lowering and FFT-based.
 Then, it gives the best method .o and auto-tuned parameters.
 The project is multi-staged.
 It uses Lua as a high-level language and Terra as the low-level staged code.